tritemio/FRETBursts/docs/source/installation.rst

 Installation
 ============

-FRETBursts is currently distributed as source code.
+FRETBursts is distributed as source code.
 The installation consists in installing a scientific python distribution, downloading FRETBursts sources, and setting a folder for the FRETBursts notebooks.